-Courtney’s love for this area started during her first job at WTVY in Dothan, AL. She began as an MMJ specifically covering the Florida Panhandle.
+Courtney fell in love with the South when she took her first job at WTVY in Dothan, AL. She began as an MMJ specifically covering the Florida Panhandle.
 During that time, Courtney won two Florida Associated Press Awards for Best Series Reporting and Best Hard News Feature.
 For Best Series Reporting, Courtney spoke one-on-one with present and former Florida prison inmates about their participation in re-entry programs.
 For Best Hard News Feature, she teamed up with a former co-worker for coverage of bodies being exhumed at the infamous Dozier School for boys in Marianna, Florida.

 Courtney was born a Yankee in her small hometown of Coshocton, OH, but she feels she was born to be a Southerner.